SAP-archive/REST_API_Documentation_Guidelines/010_About_Style_And_Standards.html.md

 :star: The endpoint path includes your service name.<br>
 :no_entry: <strike>Your service name is to be included in the endpoint path.</strike>

+:star: The endpoint path includes your service name.<br>
+:x: <strike>Your service name is to be included in the endpoint path.</strike>

 #### Grammar

 <table class="table table-striped table-glossary techne-table">